 I tried store bought cranberry sauce once many years ago and it turned me right off it.
 It just tasted like….jam.
 I may as well have slathered my turkey with strawberry jam!

-A great Cranberry Sauce just needs cranberries (frozen, sold alongside other frozen fruit), sugar, water, and I like to add a touch of lemon zest which I think makes all the difference.
+A great Cranberry Sauce just needs cranberries (frozen, sold alongside other frozen fruit), sugar, water, and I like to add a touch of lemon zest which I think gives it a little edge.
 It lifts the flavour and gives it a tiny touch of freshness that will make your family and friends ask what the secret ingredient is!

 - 1 cup white sugar

 - Tip the cranberries in a saucepan set over medium low heat.
-Remove ½ cup of cranberries and set aside.
+Remove a heaped 1/2 cup of cranberries and set aside.

 - Add remaining ingredients.
 Cook for 5 minutes or until sugar is dissolved.

 - Increase heat to medium high.
-Cook for 10 to 15 minutes or until the cranberries have burst and the liquid is syrupy.
+Cook for 10 minutes or until most of the cranberries have burst and the liquid is syrupy.

-- Reduce heat to low, stir through remaining cranberries.
+- Reduce heat to low, stir through reserved cranberries.
 Adjust sweetness to your taste with more sugar and add a pinch of salt.

 Perfectly positioned so he doesn’t get zonked every time I open the fridge door…